ccoenraets/phonegap-workshop/readme.md

 ## Step 1: Choosing a Local Storage Option ##

 1. Examine the different persistence options in /work/js/storage.

+    - MemoryStore defined in memory-store.js
+    - LocalStorageStore defined in ls-store.js
+    - WebSqlStore defined in websql-store.js

 2. Test the application with the different stores.

-To change the local storage option for the application:
+To change the local mechanism option for the application:

-1. In work/index.html: add a script tag for the corresponding .js file: memory-store.js, ls-store.js, or websql-store.js.
+    - In work/index.html: add a script tag for the corresponding .js file: memory-store.js, ls-store.js, or websql-store.js.
-2. In work/main.js: Instantiate the specific store in the initialize() function: MemoryStore, LocalStorageStore, or WebSqlStore.
+    - In work/main.js: Instantiate the specific store in the initialize() function of the app object: MemoryStore, LocalStorageStore, or WebSqlStore.

-## Step 2: Setting Up a Single Page Application ##
+## Step 2: Setting Up a "Single Page Application" ##

 1. In index.html: remove the HTML markup inside the body tag.
-2. In main.js, add a showHomeView() function to the app object, and implement the function to programmatically add the markup to the body element.
+2. In main.js, define a showHomeView() function inside the app object.
+Implement the function to programmatically add the Home View markup to the body element.

     ```javascript
     showHomeView: function() {